 The Whiting Foundation was created by Flora Ettlinger Whiting, a New York investor, collector, and philanthropist with a lifelong commitment to culture.

-She was a founding member of the Friends of the American Wing at the Metropolitan Museum of Art and a member of the board of the noted magazine company Crowell-Collier, which published authors such as F. Scott Fitzgerald, Martha Gellhorn, H. L. Mencken, and Arthur Schlesinger, Jr.
+She was a founding member of the Friends of the American Wing at the Metropolitan Museum of Art and a member of the board of the magazine company Crowell-Collier, which published authors such as F. Scott Fitzgerald, Martha Gellhorn, H. L. Mencken, and Arthur Schlesinger, Jr.

 Mrs. Whiting was known for her keen eye in matters aesthetic and financial.
 Speaking of her pioneering appreciation for American decorative art, the New York Times praised her as "a great collector."
 As one peer noted with envy, "She would always spot the best thing in a shop instantly."
 The distinctive works she assembled were later donated to or otherwise acquired by the Metropolitan Museum of Art, the Museum of the City of New York, and the Yale University Art Gallery.
-In business, her carefully-selected investments were equally discerning: impressed by the work of Thomas Watson, she was an early investor in the company that later became IBM.
-Ultimately, her astute money management allowed her to endow the Mrs. Giles Whiting Foundation with $10 million on her death in 1971.
+In business, her carefully selected investments were equally discerning: impressed by the work of Thomas Watson, she was an early investor in the company that later became IBM.
+Ultimately, her adroit money management allowed her to endow the Mrs. Giles Whiting Foundation with $10 million on her death in 1971.